Frequently Asked Questions

 No, the terms of the Swift Startup License are fixed and if not acceptable, a more detailed and time consuming exclusive license agreement template will be used.

 This agreement may not be edited.
-However, if there are specific concerns you may discuss it with KUIC.
-Please note that a request for additional edits will slow down the execution process because KUIC will need to involve the Office of the Vice Chancellor for Research & General Counsel to review and comment on any such edits.
+However, if there are specific concerns you may discuss it with KUCTC.
+Please note that a request for additional edits will slow down the execution process because KUCTC will need to involve the Office of the Vice Chancellor for Research & General Counsel to review and comment on any such edits.

 It is preferable to attend Startup School @ KU prior to receiving Swift Startup License terms.
 However, if the startup has a credible CEO and business plan the company can apply for a waiver.
 The applicant’s business plan will be reviewed and a recommendation made regarding the viability of the company to obtain such a waiver.